**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops**

-**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops.
-These adhesives will inhibit hardwood's natural movement and will create tension in the top and / or what it is adhered to.
-This will lead to warping or cracking in your top or damage to your cabinet’s frames or whatever it is adhered to.
+These adhesives will inhibit hardwood's natural movement and will create tension in the top and/or what it is adhered to, leading to warping or cracking in your top or damage to your cabinet's frame or base's structure.

-1. Acclimate your hardwood top:
+1. Acclimating your hardwood top:

 2. Preparing your cabinets: